hlandau/tftp2httpd/README.md

 You need the go compiler installed.
 Clone the repository and run 'make'.
 The daemon will be placed in the bin directory.

+Note that you will generally need the `libcap` or `libcap-dev` package to be installed.
+Alternatively you can build without CGo, though this disables some daemonisation-related functionality.

     # Install to $GOPATH/bin.
     go install github.com/hlandau/tftp2httpd@latest